 As those of you, who are following me long enough, would know, I loved to write stories about my dolls and publish them on my blog.
 Lately I didn’t have the muse.
 Being a doll maker and owning a small business means having a war on several battle fields spontaneously.
-Making dolls is the most fun part of it, yet the least part of it too.
+Making dolls is the most fun part of it, yet the shortest part of the whole work too.
 As I decided to make my hobby my job, a friend who had been working as a creative small business owner, warned me: “don’t do that.
 If you own a business, the creative part will be reduced to the 20 % of your time, on the remaining 80% of your time you will be doing all those other works, which will kill you.”
 I though it was a bit too exaggerated 😊 Yet it has truth in it.
 I know several doll makers, whose family members are helping them.
 Some other earn enough that they can delegate some of the work to others by paying them, many are like me doing everything themselves.
 In that case you have to sacrifice some creative time for marketing and other organizational work.
 For me it was the writing part which had to rest a little bit.

 As the new mom of Elise sent me an adorable story, which she wrote while waiting Elise’s arrival, I was thus sooo happy.
 Elise arrived to Texas within 10 days, a lot faster than she was expected, so her mom sent me the mail after Elise arrived.
 Yet that makes the whole even more beautiful.
 With her permission, I would love to share her story and the pictures with you.
 I hope you enjoy it as much as I did.